Features

 Expanding a code block while you're scrolled up doesn't move the viewport.
 Above-viewport item resizes don't cascade into a jump.
 Thread switching is wrapped in React's <Activity>, so DOM, scroll position, and in-flight streaming content all survive a tab change.
 Switch back and the background thread is caught up.

 Streaming is multi-thread aware.
 A 100ms text-buffer flush keeps output smooth without overwhelming React.
 A module-scope SSE singleton routes events to all open threads in parallel.
-A bootstrap endpoint collapses 5 startup HTTP requests into 1.
+A bootstrap endpoint collapses five startup HTTP requests into one.
 Auto-reconnect replays from lastEventId.
 Thread history pages lazily, 50 messages at a time.

 CodeMirror 6 is roughly five times lighter than Monaco (~400KB vs ~2MB+).
 Lexical handles markdown — Meta's editor framework, designed for performance at scale.
 The Bun server runs native TypeScript with no transpile step, and the code index lives in embedded SQLite, no external DB process.